KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Most of the camera lanes are near the start of the connector, and then the PWDN is a bit farther but I'm just following the pinout of the NVIDIA jetson so I won't question it.

 And just like that, we've broken out a 4 lane camera interface!

+I've implemented 2 of the more complicated protocols for today, so I think I'm going to end it off here.
+I'm definitely starting to slow down a bit more with the amount of work I've done and also school started too, but I'm going to try and grind this out now!

+Tomorrow, I hope to implement lots of the debug headers and other things I need to interact with the actual board!